CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-store-options.md

 to store the message in a NoSQL environment: the message is expected to be removed only a fraction of a second later.
 By using the "out" storage policy, the initial injected emails are completely sent to RabbitMQ.
 Only if the initial delivery fails and the message is rescheduled for later delivery, the full MIME data is stripped from the JSON and stored in the separate storage.

+The "out" policy especially makes sense because in most setups the majority of all deliveries succeed, and rescheduled attempts are likely to be rescheduled a number of times, and will be pumped around between MailerQ and RabbitMQ for a number of times.

 Only "all", "out" and "none" are meaningful policies.
 For completeness however, we also support the "in" property which does exactly the opposite as the "out"